skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - Two identical biometric photographs, 35x45mm, white background
 - Your work contract or binding offer.
 Contract should be valid for period of 1 year
 - Bank statement for at least 3 months, signed and sealed
+  - Transactions are not really necessary
+  - To acquire it:
+    1. Go to your bank
+    2. At the desk, tell them you want bank statement in English or Portuguese
+    3. If it's not possible to obtain it in foreign language, get it either way and get it translated by a sworn translator
+    4. Get the signature circulars from the bank along with it, signature circulars doesn't need to be translated at all
 - Pay slips of last 3 months from the employer, signed and sealed
 - Application fee of 90 EUR, converted to identical amount in Turkish Lira (441 TL indicated by the embassy)
 - Proof of accommodation in Portugal